Allegis Law Logo

 Exceeding the Asset Threshold

-To qualify for QSBS, the business can’t exceed the $50 million asset threshold at the time the shares are issued or immediately thereafter, and growth beyond this limit generally translates to the loss of QSBS status.
-There is a workaround, however, that allows you to “stack” QSBS exemptions through business reorganization and trust planning.
+To qualify for QSBS, the business cannot exceed the applicable asset threshold at the time the shares are issued or immediately thereafter; growth beyond this limit generally results in the loss of QSBS status.
+For stock issued on or before July 4, 2025, that threshold is $50 million.
+For stock issued after July 4, 2025, the OBBBA raised the threshold to $75 million.
+There is a workaround, however, that allows you to "stack" QSBS exemptions through business reorganization and trust planning.

 Shareholder Eligibility